vaughnteegarden/slate/source/includes/_moduleref.md

 API Check is an aggregate of SDK.

-The *API Check* module helps the developer with lifecycle management.
+The *API Check* module assists the developer with app lifecycle management.

 This module is reserved for future functionality.